Shadoku/TiledMapLoader/README.md

 Will not load layers in nested groups

-crashed on empty nested groups
+crashes on empty nested groups